hyunwoogu/EyeStrategy/README.md

 ### EyeSequential

 A sequential decision-making based modeling of eye movement strategy on others' faces.
-A CNN model that reflects an attention span is implemented.
+A CNN-RNN hybrid model that reflects an attention span is implemented.